Quits Rate

 Avoid these errors when analyzing the quits rate:

-• Confusing "quits" with "layoffs" (they move in opposite directions).
+- Confusing "quits" with "layoffs" (they move in opposite directions—high quits are usually good for workers, high layoffs are bad).

-• Assuming a high quits rate is bad for the economy (it actually signals health/mobility, though it raises costs).
+- Assuming a high quits rate is always bad for the economy (it actually signals health and worker confidence, though it can fuel inflation).

 FAQs

-Generally, a high quits rate is considered a positive sign for the economy because it indicates that workers are confident enough to leave their current jobs for better opportunities.
-However, if it remains too high for too long, it can lead to labor shortages and wage inflation, which can be negative for businesses and price stability.
+Generally, a high quits rate is considered a positive sign for the economy because it indicates that workers are confident enough to leave their current jobs for better opportunities, higher pay, or improved working conditions.
+This mobility leads to a more efficient allocation of labor.
+However, if the rate remains extremely high for an extended period, it can lead to labor shortages and excessive wage inflation, which can be negative for corporate profit margins and overall price stability for consumers.

-Typically, lower-wage industries with high turnover, such as Leisure and Hospitality (restaurants, hotels) and Retail Trade, have the highest quits rates (often exceeding 3-4%).
-More stable sectors like Government, Finance, and Manufacturing usually have much lower rates (1-2%).
+Typically, lower-wage industries with high churn, such as Leisure and Hospitality (restaurants, hotels) and Retail Trade, have the highest quits rates, often exceeding 3-4% monthly.
+These sectors are characterized by low barriers to entry and intense competition for hourly labor.
+More stable sectors like Government, Finance, and Manufacturing usually have much lower rates (often 1-2%) due to higher switching costs, more extensive benefit packages, and specialized skill requirements.

-The turnover rate includes all separations—quits, layoffs, discharges, and retirements.
-The quits rate specifically measures *voluntary* separations initiated by the employee.
+The total turnover rate includes all separations—quits, layoffs, discharges, and retirements.
+The quits rate specifically measures *voluntary* separations initiated by the employee for reasons other than retirement.
 Therefore, the quits rate is a subset of the total turnover rate and focuses purely on worker-initiated churn.
+While turnover can be high due to company downsizing, a high quits rate specifically reflects worker confidence and market attractiveness.

 No. Retirements are classified under "Other Separations" in the JOLTS report, along with deaths and disability.
-The quits rate strictly counts workers who leave a job to take another one or leave the workforce voluntarily (excluding retirement).
+The quits rate strictly counts workers who leave a job voluntarily, typically to take another one or to leave the workforce for personal reasons (like returning to school or caregiving).
+Separating retirements from quits allows economists to distinguish between the natural aging of the workforce and the cyclical confidence of active workers.

 The data is published monthly by the U.S. Bureau of Labor Statistics (BLS) in the "Job Openings and Labor Turnover Summary" (JOLTS) news release.
-It is typically released about a month after the reference period.
+It is typically released on a Tuesday or Wednesday at 10:00 AM Eastern Time, about one month after the reference period.
+The data is available for free on the BLS website and is widely reported by financial news organizations like Bloomberg, CNBC, and the Wall Street Journal.

 The Bottom Line

-The quits rate serves as one of the most vital "under-the-hood" indicators of the U.S. labor market, providing insights that broader metrics often miss.
-While the headline unemployment rate tells us how many people are struggling to find work, the quits rate tells us how confident currently employed people are in finding *new* and *better* work.
-For investors, economists, and Federal Reserve policymakers, a rising quits rate is a flashing signal of potential wage inflation and a robust, possibly overheating economy.
+The quits rate serves as one of the most vital "under-the-hood" indicators of the U.S. labor market, providing psychological insights that broader metrics like the unemployment rate often miss.
+While the headline unemployment figure tells us how many people are struggling to find any work at all, the quits rate tells us how confident currently employed people are in their ability to find *better* work.
+This makes it a primary barometer for worker bargaining power and a leading indicator for wage-driven inflation.
+For investors, economists, and Federal Reserve policymakers, a rising quits rate is a flashing signal of a robust, possibly overheating economy where labor is in high demand.
 Conversely, a falling rate acts as an early warning system for waning consumer confidence and potential economic stagnation.
-By monitoring this metric alongside job openings and layoff data, market participants can gain a nuanced, real-time view of labor dynamics and the shifting balance of power between employers and employees.
+By monitoring this metric alongside job openings and layoff data, market participants can gain a nuanced, real-time view of labor dynamics and the shifting balance of power between employers and employees, allowing for more informed decisions in both the equity and fixed-income markets.

 At a Glance